Magazine

 7. Add a selling promise

-Needs room?
+Need a room?
 Don't worry.
-The New York University School of Retailing tests 6-12 headlines sell more than 3-6 words.
+The New York University School of Retailing tests that 6-12 headlines sell more than 3-6 words.

 Example: At sixty Miles an Hour, the Loudest Noise in the New Rolls-Royce comes from the electric clock.